openstack/openstack-manuals/doc/config-reference/source/tables/nova-DEFAULT.rst

        * Any string representing network name.

+   * - ``instance_dns_domain`` =

+     - (String) If specified, Nova checks if the availability_zone of every instance matches what the database says the availability_zone should be for the specified dns_domain.

+       Related options:

+       * use_neutron: this options only works with nova-network.

+       - **Deprecated**

+         nova-network is deprecated, as are any related configuration options.

    * - ``resume_guests_state_on_host_boot`` = ``False``

      - (Boolean) This option specifies whether to start guests that were running before the host rebooted.
 It ensures that all of the instances on a Nova compute node resume their state each time the compute node boots or restarts.